 Do I have to pay a deposit?

-Most of the properties rented through Boxall Brown & Jones require a deposit which is the equivalent of one month’s rental plus another £150 ie if the rent is £500, we shall take a £650 deposit.
-This deposit will be placed in our client’s account which is regulated by the Royal Institution of Chartered Surveyors and administered by the Tenancy Deposit Scheme who will if there are no problems with the property, ensure that the deposit is returned to you promptly at the end of your tenancy.
+Most of the properties rented through Boxall Brown & Jones require a deposit which is 5 weeks rent in total.
+This deposit will be registered by us and sent to the Tenancy Deposit Scheme who will if there are no problems with the property, ensure that the deposit is returned to you promptly at the end of your tenancy.

 When can I pick up the keys to my new property?